 – Kerris Willett, Senior Event and Operations Manager, GDA Speakers

 “Aimée was a huge hit at our user conference.
 She received a higher score in our attendee survey than any of the other 12 guest speakers we have featured.
 Her inspirational story and story-telling skill exceeded our very high expectations.
 We provided a rewarding and memorable experience for our customers.
 Thank you very much, Aimée!”

 “Aimée’s keynote was a huge success at our event!
 She was the closing keynote and received a standing ovation.
 Many people have continued to reach out to relay how inspiring she was and what an impact she made on them that continues to resonate.
 She did an excellent job at weaving our overall theme into her talk, as well as speaking to topics relayed by earlier speakers.
 Her presence, passion, honesty and vulnerability are the perfect combination that reaches out, grabs the crowd, and keeps them engaged.
 If you have the chance to book her or hear her speak – don’t miss the opportunity.”

 TOPICS & FORMAT

-Aimée’s presentation is 45 minutes long, plus 15 minutes for open Q&A with the audience.
+Aimée’s presentation is a full 60 minutes in length.
 For a more unique experience, Aimée is often hosted for interactive, hour-long Q&A sessions with a moderator and the audience, especially when audiences include children or are open/promoted to the public.
 Audiences truly enjoy the opportunity to engage in a free-ranging question and answer session, drawn from their own lives and challenges, and Aimée enjoys the dynamic, highly personalized format.
 The result is the creation of a truly one-of-a-kind experience.